Bylka93/emoter/README.md

 ```
 and so on for all 26 base tones, in descending order of value.
 Eventually, the API will be expanded to return more data like a descriptive psychological analysis, hence why the result is returned as a list.

+### Web UI

-To use Emote's web interface and mass analyzer feature (for CSV data input / output), start run_emoter.py, and go to localhost:5000 in your browser:
+To use Emote's web interface and mass analyzer feature (for CSV data input / output), start run_emoter.py, and go to localhost:5000/ in your browser:

 <img src="/screenshots/emote-web-demo-1.png?raw=true" width="600px" />